 We use the latest medications and approaches to slow or kill cancer cells.
 For more advanced colon cancer, we may recommend chemotherapy after surgery to prevent the disease from returning.
 Most often, chemotherapy is given in an IV drip.
 We also offer advanced techniques, such as:

 - Hepatic arterial infusion: This treatment is for colorectal cancer that has spread to the liver.
 We implant a small pump under the skin to deliver chemotherapy directly to the liver.
-We are the only center in Oregon and southwest Washington with this treatment.

 We use advanced testing to identify genetic “targets” in your tumor.
 Medications can match the target, like a key fitting into a lock, to attack the cancer cell.